Download Zipped Enrolled WP 9 SB0149.ZIP

 authorizing agency or agencies for written approval.

-(b) The marketing plan [
+(b) The marketing plan [of marketing] may provide for:

 (i) the terms and conditions under which the agency bonds may be sold, assigned, or